singh-man/books/crackingTheCoding/19_hints.md

 - \#306.
 6.9     The number 3 has an even number of factors (1 and 3).
 The number 12 has an even number of factors (1, 2, 3, 4, 6, 12).
 What numbers do not?
 What does this tell you about the doors?
 - \#307.
 7.12    Think carefully about what information the linked list node needs to contain.
 - \#308.
 8.12    We know that each row must have a queen.
 Can you try all possibilities?
 - \#309.
-8.7     Approach 2: To generate a permutation of abed, you need to pick an initial character.
+8.7     Approach 2: To generate a permutation of abcd, you need to pick an initial character.
 It can be a, b,c, or d.
 You can then permute the remaining characters.
 How can you use this approach to generate all permutations of the full string?
 - \#310.
 10.3    What is the runtime of your algorithm?
 What will happen if the array has duplicates?
 - \#311.
 9.5     How would you scale this to a larger system?
 - \#312.
 5.4     Get Next: Can you flip a 0 to a 1  to create the next biggest number?